 If a deposit has been made for cash flows, the ceded amounts are adjusted accordingly to avoid counting the assets and liabilities relating to the deposit twice.

 Ceded future cash flows are calculated separately for provisions for premiums and provisions for claims payable.

-D.3 Other liabilities
+D.3 Other liabilities except technical provisions

 Details of other liabilities are shown in the table below: